hasii2011/pyut/README.md

 PYUT
-Pyut stands for Python UML Tool.
+𝓟 𝓨 𝓤 𝓣 stands for Python UML Tool.
 Actually, Pyut is only a class diagram editor

 This is a Python 3 version of a source forge project.
 This is the [original web site](http://pyut.sourceforge.net/whatis.html)